GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 ## Set up a working environment

-First, set up the working environment as described in Unit 01.
+First, set up the working environment as described in [Unit 01](https://geomoer.github.io/geoAI//unit01/unit01-04_setup_working_environment.html).
+We will add some more packages and an additional folder to your set up script.
+In the "modelling" folder you can store your prepared data, your models, your predictions etc.
 ```r
 require(envimaR)